v-Alenz/v-Alenz/README.md

 Computer Science student at UniGE (Universita' degli studi di Genova).

-Passionate about the "old fashioned way" of programming I refuse everithing that needs an IDE to be written.
+Passionate about the "old fashioned way" of programming, I refuse everything that needs an IDE to be written.

 I have been interested in Math and Computer Science since I can remember, in my spare time I'm now